askui/askui-example-android-multi-device/Readme.md

 ./askui-ui-controller.exe -d 1 -m -r android -p 6869
 ```

-Now both controller should be connected to the device.
+Now both controllers should be connected to the device.

 Then let's run the workflows with:
 ```bash